shipanmazumder/docker-pulumi-exam-01/README.md

 ## API Documentation

 The backend API provides the following endpoints:
+- `GET /api/docs` - For All API doc

 - `GET /api/todos` - List all todos
 - `POST /api/todos` - Create a new todo